jj-tsao/rag-movie-recommender-app/README.md

 ## ✨ Core Experiences

 - **Taste Onboarding (`/taste`)**
-  Quickly signal your preferences (genre / vibe picks; Love / Like / Dislike;).
+  Quickly signal your preferences (genre / vibe picks; Love / Like / Dislike).
 The agents use this to initialize your **user taste vector**, which the Orchestrator Agent pulls into every subsequent plan and refines as you give more feedback.

 - **Explore by Vibe (`/query`)**
   Type “psychological thrillers with a satirical tone”.
 The **Orchestrator Agent** parses your natural-language vibe, builds a retrieval plan (depth, filters, personalization), and calls the **Retrieval & Ranking Agent** + **Reasoning & Explanation Agent** to stream back grounded, vibe-matched recommendations.